chrisjsherm/GoogleAnalyticsServiceAccountSample/README.md

 but this application was working as of January 2014.

 ## Building the Application
-In order to build the application, you will need to add an appSettings section to the App.config file with the following keys and  associated values:
+In order to build the application, you will need to add values to the following keys in the App.config appSettings section:

 1. ServiceAccountEmail: Created in the Google Developers Console under the application from which you will pull analytics data.
 Currently, you